 Improve Your Search Game

 Add “reddit” to your searches when you want human opinions.
 Use site-specific searches (site:nytimes.com, for example) to stick to sources you trust.
-Try alternative search engines like Kagi that prioritize quality over ads.
-Set up curated RSS feeds to get information from sources you’ve vetted.
+Try Kagi ($10/month) or Perplexity, which prioritize quality over ads.
+Set up curated information feeds to get information from sources you’ve vetted.

 Beat the Chatbot Maze

 Most chatbots have escape hatches if you know where to look.
 Say “speak to a human” or “representative” repeatedly.
 Look for phone numbers on billing statements rather than websites.
-Use social media to complain publicly, since companies often route those to real people faster.
+Use social media (especially X and Facebook) to complain publicly, since companies often route those to real people faster.

 Use AI Tools Intentionally